French language in Vietnam: Influence on Vietnamese

 The Vietnamese language contains a significant number of French loanwords and placenames.
 The majority of words having French origin are those relating to objects, food and technology introduced to the Vietnamese during the colonial era.
 Additionally, the Vietnamese alphabet came to be written in a Latin-based script instead of Chữ Hán traditionally used by the former royal court.
 It became heavily promoted by the French colonial government, which got rid of Chinese influence on the Vietnamese education system by imposing a French-based system.

 Below are some notable words that have made their way into standard Vietnamese from French:

 Media

-Despite the decline of French in the late 1970s to 2000s following communist insurgency, Vietnam continues to have a French-media market and presence.
-A small number of French-language newspapers used to circulate in the country, most dominantly the now extinct Saigon Eco and the only remaining state-owned paper - Le Courrier du Vietnam.
+Despite the decline of French in the late 1970s to early 2000s, Vietnam continues to have a French-media market and presence.
+A small number of French-language newspapers used to circulate in the country, most dominantly the now extinct Saigon Eco and the only remaining state-owned paper Le Courrier du Vietnam.
+Additionally, the state-run Vietnam News Agency operates a French edition of its online newspaper VietnamPlus.
 News broadcasts as well as television programs in French are shown on Vietnamese television channels daily.
 Radio broadcasts in French are also present.
-French influence continues to exist to this day, in the form of loan words or otherwise.